Coding-Coach/coding-coach/content/blog/whats-the-difference-between double-and-triple-equals/index.md

 console.log(0 == '') // --> true
 ```

-However, the triple equals (also called as strict comparison) takes the type into consideration.
+However, the triple equals (also called as Strict Equality) takes the type into consideration.
 For example:

 ```
 const a = 1